NikitaPash/ASRW_proj/README.md

 - Concrete factories: `LightingDeviceFactory`, `ClimateDeviceFactory`, etc.
 - Each factory creates specific device types while following a common interface

-**When to use**: When a class cannot anticipate the type of objects it must create, or when a class wants its subclasses to specify the objects it creates.

 ### 2. Decorator (Structural Pattern)

 **Intent**: Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.